 HDS is a hydrodynamic simulator that reproduces water behaviours in several context as rain, flood, drainage or waves.
 It's built with C++ and OpenGL 4.0

 Computer simulations are amazing.
 It’s impressing how they can reveal the mathematical layer that silently hides under the world.

-Some time ago I developed a ray tracer in order to simulate the experience of vision and its related effects: shades, illumination, reflections and transprencies.
+Some time ago I developed a ray tracer in order to simulate the experience of vision and its related effects: shades, illumination, reflections and transparencies.

 This time I chose to simulate the water behaviour under different contexts and landscapes.
-This hydrodynamic simulator implements five differents scenarios: rain, flood, drainage, waves and tsunami.
+This hydrodynamic simulator implements five different scenarios: rain, flood, drainage, waves and tsunami.

 In order to get a real-time application I made some approximations, but still the result is quite realistic as you can see in the video above.

 Every time I code a simulator I end up telling myself that computers are damn good in playing the nature role!

 If you are interested in how I code it, I share some steps in this blog post.